fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 **Note:** This feature requires [Orbit, the Fleet agent manager](https://fleetdm.com/announcements/introducing-orbit-your-fleet-agent-manager).

 The `command_line_flags` key inside of `agent_options` allows you to remotely manage the osquery command line flags.
-These command line flags are options which typically requires osquery to restart for it to take effect.
-But now with Orbit, one can use the `command_line_flags` key to take care of that.
-Orbit, will write these to the flagfile on the host, and pass it to osquery.
+These command line flags are options that typically require osquery to restart for them to take effect.
+But with Orbit, you can use the `command_line_flags` key to take care of that.
+Orbit, will write these to the flagfile on the host and pass it to osquery.

 To see the full list of these osquery command line flags, please run `osquery` with the `--help` switch.